Experts challenge Biden crime-fighting strategy of targeting gun sales: ‘A silly, childish notion’

 Mr. Cohen said there will be a reduction in crime in the fall, but it will occur naturally as the colder weather forces people to return indoors.

 Ms. Brantner Smith disagreed.
-She doesn’t expect crime to go down at all and said the administration needs to focus on tougher sentences for criminals.
+She doesn’t expect crime to drop at all and said the administration needs to focus on tougher sentences for criminals.

 “A year from now, the data that we are going to see is that going after rogue gun dealers will do nothing because that’s not where this problem comes from,” she said.